curl/everything-curl/ftp/ftps.md

 ## Explicit FTPS

-The *explicit* way of doing FTPS is to keep using an `ftp://` URL, but instruct curl to upgrade the connection into a secure one using the `STARTTLS` FTP command.
+The *explicit* way of doing FTPS is to keep using an `ftp://` URL, but instruct curl to upgrade the connection into a secure one using the `AUTH TLS` FTP command.

 You can tell curl to either *attempt* an upgrade and continue as usual if the